pitpit/pincrawl/README.md

 ## TODO

+- thumbnail for pinball
+- [] pink dot for current ad in price graph in email
+- [] manual fix / product check for ads
 - [] rename page /pricing to /plans
 - [ ] use internal id of product as a foreign key in Watching instead of opdb_id
 - [ ] check opdb_id when creating a Watching